apache/geronimo/README.txt

 ===================

  If you've downloaded and unpacked a binary distribution of Geronimo, then you are finished with installation.
-Note that the source distribution is provided for reference purposes, but you may not actually be able to build a working server from it -- it refers to snapshot versions of some third-party libraries which might have changed since the time M3 was originally built.
+You can also use the installer JAR to customize things like network ports and the administrative login during installation.

 ___________________